cado-security/product-help/docs/cado/deploy/aws/aws_quick_deployment.md

 ![Summary](/img/aws-summary.png)

-10. After launching it will take a few minutes for Cado to start.
+10. After launching it will take a few minutes for the platform to start.

 ![Success](/img/aws-success.png)